At present, there are several types of incentives in Russia:

-Starting from 2018 a new tax benefit stimulating the renewal of fixed assets applies.
-Taxpayers will have a choice - to use depreciation or to deduct the cost of investment (cost of fixed assets acquired) directly from the corporate income tax.
+Starting from 2018, a new tax benefit stimulating the renewal of fixed assets applies.
+Taxpayers will have a choice to use depreciation or to deduct the cost of investment (cost of fixed assets acquired) directly from the CIT.
 The choice is available in constituent regions were an appropriate law is adopted.
 Up to 90% of expenses can be deducted from the regional CIT and up to 10% from the federal CIT.
 Considering this, the amount of regional CIT must be at least 5% of the tax base before the applying the deduction.
 The amount of federal CIT may be reduced to zero.
 The Russian regions may set a cap on the amount of the deduction.
-If the amount of investments exceeds the set cap, it may be carried forward for unlimited number of years.
-The deduction is applicable only to newly commissioned (or modernised) assets with a useful life of 3 to 20 years (such as buildings, machinery and transport).
+If the amount of investments exceeds the set cap, it may be carried forward for an unlimited number of years.
+The deduction is applicable only to newly commissioned (or modernised) assets with a useful life of 3 to 20 years (such as buildings, machinery, and transport).

 Special economic zones (SEZs)

 The following types of SEZs have been established in Russia:

 - Technical research and implementation zones for scientific projects.

 - Tourism and recreation zones for the development and effective use of Russia’s wealth of tourist attractions.

 - Port zones.